MicrosoftDocs/msteams-docs/msteams-platform/bots/streaming-ux.md

 When your bot invokes streaming through REST API, ensure to call the next streaming API only after receiving a successful response from the initial API call.
 If your bot uses SDK, verify that you receive a null response object from the send activity method to confirm that the previous call was successfully transmitted.

-In some scenarios, the bot receives an error message without the error status code.
+When your bot calls streaming API too fast, you may encounter issues and streaming experience can be interrupted.
+We recommend that your bot streams one message at a time to ensure that it calls the streaming API at a consistent pace.
+If not, the request might be throttled.
+Buffer the tokens from the model for 1.5 to two seconds to ensure a smooth streaming process.
 We recommend that your bot streams one message at a time to ensure that it calls the streaming API at a consistent pace.
 If not, the request might be throttled.
 Buffer the tokens from the model for 1.5 to two seconds to ensure a smooth streaming process.

 The following are the properties for streaming bot messages: